Jessica Degenhardt

-Jessica Doreen Degenhardt (born April 21, 2002 in Dresden) is a German luger.
+Jessica Doreen Degenhardt (born 21 April 2002) is a German luger.
 She is four-time Junior World Champion and won gold medal at the 2020 Winter Youth Olympics at doubles' race and silver medal at the individual race.
 She also retains the World Championships gold medal at 2022, 2023 in women's doubles discipline and Women's doubles' sprint discipline in 2023.

 Career

 Degenhardt started her luge career at PSV Elbe Dresden in 2010 when she was eight years old.
 Currently, she is a member of the RRC Altenberg club and German national team.

 Youth and Junior career

 Degenhardt kicked off her first season in the youth field (Youth B) in 2015/16.
 After successful season at Youth B division, she moved up to youth A division in the 2016/17 season.
 In this season, she finished the German championship in Winterberg as runner-up.
 She also secured the multiple victories in the Youth A World Cup including the Oberhof, Altenberg and Winterberg races and won the overall ranking of the World Cup.

 In the 2017/18 season, she also competed in the Youth A division.
 At the German A-Youth Championships on her home track in Altenberg, she won the title and moved up to Junior division.
 At the 2018 Junior World Championships on her home track, she achieved bronze behind Jessica Tiebel and the Russian Tatjana Zwetowa.